BiasFreeBench: a Benchmark for Mitigating Bias in Large Language Model Responses: Experimental Details

 \paragraph{Training Data} We use the inter-sentence part of StereoSet as the training data following \citet{dige-etal-2024-machine}.
 The reason is that this is the only suitable bias dataset with DPO-form input-output pairs and rich meta-information.
 Though a new bias dataset for DPO, BiasDPO~\citep{allam-2024-biasdpo}, is constructed, it has only about 1,000 samples without meta-information.
 However, StereoSet is in a long-tailed distribution.
 To investigate whether the unbalanced data will influence the debiasing performance, we first adopt a weighted sampling strategy to balance the training data.
 Specifically, we calculate the inverse frequency of each bias type and assign higher sampling probabilities to underrepresented categories, which ensures that each bias type is adequately represented in the sampled dataset and mitigates the effects of data imbalance while maintaining the overall dataset size.
 Detailed numbers of them are shown in Table \ref{tab:train_data}.
 Then, both the long-tailed data and the balanced data are used to implement SFT, and DPO.
 The results in Table \ref{tab:balance} show that training with the balanced dataset outperforms training with the unbalanced dataset in 62.5\% of the cases.
 Therefore, SFT, DPO, and Task Vector in this work were implemented with the balanced training data except the analysis experiments in \S \ref{sec:biastype}.
 In \S\ref {sec:biastype}, the training with a single bias type of data is conducted with the original unbalanced data from StereoSet, while the training with mixed bias types of data is conducted with the balanced data.

 \paragraph{Training} We implement DPO with LoRA~\citep{lora}, SFT with LoRA, Task Vector training with full SFT by LLaMA-Factory~\citep{zheng-etal-2024-llamafactory}.
+The settings are in Table \ref{tab:llama-factory}.
 We didn't implement the SFT phase of the original Safe RLHF~\citep{saferlhf} since modern chat LLMs had already undergone instruction tuning.
 In the RL phase of Safe RLHF, we only use PKU-SafeRLHF-10K\footnote{\url{https://huggingface.co/datasets/PKU-Alignment/PKU-SafeRLHF-10K}} for GPU time limitations.
 Two 48GB NVIDIA RTX A6000 are utilized for DPO and SFT Eight 80G NVIDIA H100 are used for Task Vector and Safe RLHF.

 \paragraph{FairMT-Bench Distribution} FairMT-Bench evaluates the fairness of LLM across three stages: context understanding, interaction fairness, and instruction trade-offs.
 The detailed statistics are presented in Table \ref{tab:fairmt-bench}.